High-performance deep spiking neural networks with 0.3 spikes per neuron: Introduction

-More recently, and in contrast to spike-count measures in neuroscience \cite{hubel1959}, it was found in sensory brain areas that neurons also encode information in the exact timing of the first spike, i.e. more salient information leads to earlier spikes \cite{temporal_retina,temporal_tactile,temporal_owls} which in turn leads to a fast response to the stimuli \cite{Thorpe96,Thorpe01}.
-While it is possible to train temporally coded spiking neural networks where neurons send {\em multiple spikes} to transmit information, we focus in this paper on a {\em time-to-first-spike} (TTFS) coding scheme \cite{Gerstner98b} where each neuron fires at most a single spike.
-The goal of the present study is (1) to analyze theoretically why all attempts at training SNNs with TTFS encoding run into difficulties with deep networks (beyond 4 layers) and (2) to provide a solution to these problems.
+In contrast to spike-count measures or rate coding in neuroscience \cite{hubel1959} and real-valued signals in ANNs \cite{Goodfellow16}, it was found in sensory brain areas that neurons also encode information in the exact timing of the {\em first} spike, i.e. more salient information leads to earlier spikes \cite{temporal_retina,temporal_tactile,Carr93} which in turn leads to a fast response to stimuli \cite{ Thorpe89,Thorpe96,Thorpe01}.
+Specifically, we focus on the {\em time-to-first-spike} (TTFS) coding scheme \cite{Maass97,Gerstner98b,Maass98}, in which each neuron fires at most a single spike.
+With less than one spike per neuron, SNNs with TTFS coding (TTFS-networks), are an excellent choice for energy-efficient inference.

-\paragraph{Related work} There is a long history of implementations of gradient descent in SNNs with TTFS.
-In \cite{Bohte2002} the authors used the Spike Response Model \cite{Gerstner98b} and calculated backpropagation gradients with respect to spike timing and parameters.
-While the paper states that the learning rule contains an approximation, it turns out to be the exact gradient when the number of spikes is fixed to avoid discontinuities, i.e. spikes do not appear or disappear.
-This approach was rediscovered recently, extended to other neuron models \cite{Goltz21,wunderlich2021,zhang21,mostafa, stanojevic2020} and applied to small machine learning datasets like MNIST and Fashion-MNIST \cite{Goltz21,comsa, zhang21, stanojevic2020} with architectures of 4 hidden layers or less.

-A different line of work avoids training altogether and converts directly an ANN into an SNN.
-Beyond the classic conversion techniques based on rate coding \cite{rate_snn_bodo, hunsberger2016training}, some studies considered the conversion from ANNs to temporally coded SNNs \cite{Stockl21, Bu22, Rueckauer18, stanojevic2022}.
-While most of them relied on an inexact mapping algorithm or unconventional threshold dynamics, it was recently shown that approximation-free conversion from ANN to TTFS-SNN is possible \cite{stanojevic2022}.
-However, these results have not shown any benefits outside of the network conversion setting, therefore it remains difficult to understand why gradient descent in the TTFS cannot be used for training or fine-tuning deep SNNs.
-We build upon this aforementioned work \cite{stanojevic2022} to study the learning dynamics of SNNs.

-\paragraph{Contributions of the paper} Our work combines the exact backpropagation update steps \cite{ wunderlich2021,zhang21,mostafa, stanojevic2020} with an exact mapping between ANNs and SNNs \cite{stanojevic2022}, and goes considerably beyond the state-of-the-art with respect to the following points: